Tiling $R^{5}$ by Crosses

 \subsection{Phase D}

-As the closing part of the proof of Theorem \ref{4} we show that for any two codewords in $\mathcal{T}$ their $5$-neighborhoods are not only congruent but that they are identical.
+As the closing part of the proof of Theorem \ref{4} we show that for any two codewords in $\mathcal{T}_\mathcal{L}$ their $5$-neighborhoods are not only congruent but that they are identical.

-\begin{theorem} The $5$-neighborhood of each codeword in the tiling $\mathcal{T}$ is equal to the $5$-neighborhood of the origin. \end{theorem}
+\begin{theorem} The $5$-neighborhood of each codeword in the tiling $\mathcal{L}$ is equal to the $5$-neighborhood of the origin. \end{theorem}

-\begin{proof} Let $\mathcal{T}$ be a tiling of $R^{5}$ by crosses.
-We proved that the $5$-neighborhood of any codeword $W$ in $\mathcal{T}$ is congruent to the $5$-neighborhood of the origin.
+\begin{proof} Let $\mathcal{L}$ be a tiling of $R^{5}$ by crosses.
+We proved that the $5$-neighbor\-hood of any codeword $W$ in $\mathcal{T}_\mathcal{L}$ is congruent to the $5$-neighborhood of the origin.
 By Claim \ref{0}, we may assume that the $5$-neighborhood of the origin is the canonical one.

-We have proved, see Theorem \ref{6}, that for each codeword $W$ the $3$-neighborhood of $W$ comprises twenty codewords; i.e., there are in $\mathcal{T}$ twenty codewords at distance $3$ from $W$.
+We have proved, see Theorem \ref{6}, that for each codeword $W$ the $3$-neighbor\-hood of $W$ comprises twenty codewords; i.e., there are in $\mathcal{T}_\mathcal{L}$ twenty codewords at distance $3$ from $W$.
 We will call these codewords at distance $3$ from $W$ the codewords adjacent to $W.$ Ten of the adjacent codewords are of type $[2^{1}, 1^{1}],$ and ten of them are of type $[1^{3}].$ The proof of the theorem is based on the following claim, which states that all codewords adjacent to $W$ have "the same" set of codewords of type $[2^{1}, 1^{1}]$ as $W$ has.